insight-platform/Savant/services/watchdog/README.md

   * `polling_interval` - interval in seconds to check the queue length.
   * `container` - list of labels to match for the action.
 Actions are performed on containers that match any of the label sets.
     * `labels` - one or more labels to match on the same container, i.e. the container must have all labels.
+  * `label_filters` - optional mapping of metric name to label key-value pairs used to select specific metric samples.
+See [Label filters](#label-filters) below.
 * `ingress` or `egress` - configuration for the input or output traffic of the buffer.
 Optional.
   * `action` - action to take when the time since the last input or output message exceeds the idle threshold.
 It can be `restart` or `stop`.
   * `idle` - threshold time in seconds since the last input or output message.